Skip to product information

 Art | Illustrated

-⚜️ Artist Information: Born Lawrence Lazear Wilbur in 1893, Lawrence Wilbur was raised in Omaha, Nebraska and later moved to New York City to study art.
-He established a successful career as a commercial illustrator, producing work for calendars, advertising campaigns, billboards, and magazine covers—including covers for The Saturday Evening Post.
-Wilbur’s career reflects the golden age of American commercial illustration.
-He died in 1976.
+Born Lawrence Lazear Wilbur in 1893, Wilbur studied art in New York City after being raised in Omaha, Nebraska.
+He went on to establish a successful career as a commercial illustrator, producing work for calendars, advertising campaigns, lithographs, billboards, and major publications including The Saturday Evening Post.
+His career reflects the golden age of American commercial illustration.
+Wilbur passed away in 1976.

 View full details